oasislabs/game-box/README.md

 #### Flow
 Flow methods are more constained than move methods.
 The game engine exposes a handful of hooks that you can implement inside your Flow trait to control how a game evolves over time.
 As an example, in Tic-Tac-Toe, there are only three components to the game flow:
 1. The initial state should be an empty grid.
+  * Note: `initial_state` gives you a `seed`, which you can use to construct a pseudo-random number generator.
+You'll only care about this if you're interested in making a game that uses randomness.
 2. Turns should alternate.
 2. When a victory condition is met, the game should end.